gromnitsky/easycache/README.md

 Open any link or the active tab in services like Google Cache, Bing, Wayback Machine or archive.is.
 Add you own providers.

-Tested on:
+Minimum supported versions:

-* Chrome 62
+* Chrome 71
-* Firefox 57
+* Firefox 60.4.0

 ![popup](https://ultraimg.com/images/2017/11/25/ncZ7.png)